-Our computational work (section 8) confirms that sGMRES is reliable unless the reduced matrix AB is very badly conditioned.
+Our computational work (section 8) confirms that sGMRES is stable unless the reduced matrix AB is very badly conditioned.
+Moreover, we can evaluate the conditioning reliably and cheaply using Fact 2.3.
 In our experience, it suffices that $\kappa_2(AB) \leq 10^{15}$ in double-precision arithmetic.
 Therefore, we have wide latitude to design bases that we can construct quickly; see section 4.
 We will provide evidence that sGMRES with a fast basis construction is more efficient than GMRES with a structured basis.